 There’s absolutely nothing to worry about.
 If at any point during the surgery, you start experiencing pain due to wearing off of the anaesthetic, then we will take care of you.
 You will easily and comfortably go through the surgery; we can assure you of that.

-If you’re thinking of having a hair transplant surgery, you can book a free online consultation with us today.
+If you’re thinking of having a hair transplant surgery, you can have a free online consultation with us today.
 We are more than happy to answer all your queries regarding the surgery.
 So, get ready to make your trip to Turkey.